JacobGrisham/Finance-Full-Stack-Web-App-using-Flask-and-SQL/README.md

 ## 💡Lessons Learned
 -   Database design and Create, Read, Update in SQL
 -   Rewrote the entire application to use Flask SQL Alchemy
+-   Developed MVP of application with SQLite locally and Deployed with MySQL on [RDS](https://aws.amazon.com/rds/) instance
 -   Using Flask as a server-side framework
 -   Python Class/Models and Schemas
 -   Jinja templating